 What do I need to get started?

-If you use PaySimple and have a good record keeping system, getting started with your taxes is easy.
+If you use PaySimple and have a good record keeping system, getting started with your business taxes is easy.
 All you need to do is give your accountant a copy of your business’s balance sheet and income statement (also known as a profit and loss statement).
 If you don’t have an accounting system, now is the time to sort your receipts and bank statements to list all of your income and expenses and give that information to your accountant.
 PaySimple has a list of the receipts to keep for tax time.

 What Is The 2022 Business Tax Filing Deadline?

 Keeping up with tax filing deadlines can be difficult.
 To make it easier, we’ve compiled a list of the typical tax filing due dates based on business types within our guide below.
 While you can file and pay your taxes later in the year, it is prudent to file your taxes sooner if you are owed a refund.